What happens when boy meets girl but girl doesn’t notice boy because she shares a body with another boy?

 “This book was a delight from start to finish, but it’s the last third that shines, keeping me glued to the page.
 Honestly, if you’re looking for a light, funny story with equal parts sass and romance, this is most definitely the book for you.”

 ~ S.M.
-Carrière, author of Human and Daughters of Britain
+Carrière, author of Skylark (and a host of awesome books)

 Some history of LITC

 In the 90s, I created a comic strip about a broody character named Virj Ofreesin (yes, it is pronounced verge of reason), Splot—his gelatinous pet who resembles a fried egg, and sentient daisy homemaker, Sonny.
-About 16 years ago, I also started writing a story about Virj trying to write a story.
+Around 1998, I also started writing a story about Virj trying to write a story.
 I got about a chapter and a half done and set it aside while I let my life get in the way.

 In May 2014, I began again, but completely from scratch.
 The characters are much more than I originally scribbled in a simple comic strip, and they have come to life in a whole new way.
 I even imagine their appearance differently now.

 Life in the ’Cosm is about Virj’s microcosm: his humdrum job and introverted bachelor life, his insatiable appetite for anything sweet; the constant coddling by a fretting hypochondriacal mum and his gay dads; and his obsession with the oh-so-unattainable Frayda, who sits beside him at work.